jbofill10/House-Prices-Kaggle-Competition/README.md

 ![image](Charts/CategoricalCorr_Col_101_209.png)

 I am not going to write out the features that are important yet, too many to go through.
-Instead I will take all features I currently have and use XGBRegression to get feature importance.
+Instead I will take all features I currently have and use RFECV and XGBRegression to get feature importance.